 Here is part two of our conversation, printed here with their permission.

-My Question: Can you tell me three positive outcomes that came from writing your memoir?
+Can you share with me three positive outcomes that came from writing your memoir?

 Writing also forced me to sit down and focus on one thing for a certain amount of time every day.
 I work as a certified nursing assistant, so my mind is usually racing and cluttered, but when I had to sit down and write, I had to be very intentional and grounded with what I was doing.
 This approach worked and I enjoyed the process very much.